2017,Lightstage Gallery, Hong Kong

-Sub-Conscious, a series of paintings produced with acrylic and pigment on canvas are delicate and fragile artworks, capturing the elusive nature of sub-consciousness and formed identity.
+Sub-Conscious, a series of paintings produced with acrylic and pigment on canvas, are delicate and fragile works, capturing the elusive nature of sub-consciousness and formed identity.
 Pigment, a fragile material by nature slowly fades given time, similar to our sub-consciousness which fades in and out during all times.

 Subconscient and Unconscious, depicts a gestural and abstracted approach to representation of the sub-conscious.
 A performance in its own during production, sees the mixture of blue acrylics and pigments splattered meticulously and strategically upon the canvas representing the glimpses of awareness to our state of being.